mStylias/JavaTopics/JavaTopics/OOP_vs_Procedural/oop_principles_example/readme.txt

 extend the Shape class and have an IS-A relationship with it.
 * The polymorphism principle is demonstrated in the Main class, where an ArrayList of type Shape is created and all shapes (inluding Triangles and Rectangles) are added to it.
-After that their common methods are called, but perform different in each one
+After that their common methods are called, but perform differenty in each one